 Employers also struggle with the interplay between short-term disability benefits, the ADA, Florida’s Whistleblower Statute, and other rules and regulations designed to protect the employee.
 Requiring medical certifications for employees is also a problematic area which often leads to litigation.

-Let Our Attorneys Help you Today
+Let Our Attorneys Help

 Our Florida law firm can help with issues regarding the FMLA, including those raised by employers and employees.
 If you are an employee claiming a violation or retaliation for exerting your FMLA rights, we often can take your case without any charges to you unless we obtain a recovery.